best-practice-and-impact/qa-of-code-guidance/book/data.md

 ### Spreadsheets

 Spreadsheets (e.g. Microsoft Excel formats and open equivalents) are a very general data analysis tool.
-The cost of their easy to use interface and flexibility is a complete lack of quality assurance.
+The cost of their easy to use interface and flexibility is increased difficulty of quality assurance.

 Spreadsheets are not suitable for storage of data (or statistics production and modelling processes).
 Issues when using spreadsheets for data storage include: